github/argo-ml/README.md

 # argo-ml
-Controllers, wrappers and miscaleus utils to make it easier for Argo to be used in ML scenarios
+Controllers, wrappers and miscellaneous utils to make it easier for Argo to be used in ML scenarios